-We assign a b3 Profitability score, two notches below the b1 initial score.
+We assign a b2 Profitability score, one notch below the b1 initial score.
 The downward adjustment reflects our expectation of continued pressure on non-interest income and inflexible costs for the next four to five years.
-That said, BKM has shown some success in defending its modest profitability levels, and it does have additional scope to offset profit pressures, especially by generating higher net interest income that will benefit from lower funding costs over the next few years.
+However, BKM has shown some success in defending its modest profitability levels, and it does have additional scope to offset profit pressures, especially by generating higher net interest income that will benefit from lower funding costs and higher lending rates for new lending business over the next few years.

 One of the weaknesses of BKM's income statement is its structurally low diversification of revenue and inflexible costs.
-Like its peers within the German building and loan association sector, BKM is highly dependent on net interest income and we do not foresee fee income to provide diversification benefits in light of court decisions that fully accommodated the interests of customers and will have a strongly negative impact on the scope of banks' fee generation.
-Even so, we expect BKM to be able to defend its modest level of profitability through a mix of saving funding costs and organically growing its business in the vibrant German residential mortgage market, while the less remunerative savings and lending business matures.
+Like its peers within the German building and loan association sector, BKM is highly dependent on net interest income.
+We do not foresee fee income to provide diversification benefits in light of court decisions that fully accommodated the interests of customers and will have a negative impact on the scope of banks' fee generation.
+Even so, we expect BKM to be able to defend its modest level of profitability through a combination of reducing funding costs and organically growing its business in the vibrant German residential mortgage market while the less remunerative savings and lending business matures.